Christopher Heerfordt

-Christopher Heerfordt (1609 - 29 June 1679) was a Danish pharmacist and botanist of Hungarian origin.
+Christopher Heerfordt (1609 – 29 June 1679) was a Danish pharmacist and botanist of Hungarian origin.
 He established the pharmacy Svane Apiotek in Copenhagen in 1660.

 Biography

-Heerfordt was born in Schlossdorff in present dau Hungary.
+Heerfordt was born in Schlossdorff in present day Hungary.
 He is first mentioned in Denmark in 1634 when he is granted a property in Nykøbing Falster, but was probably by then already court pharmacist for Prince Christian, a position he held until the dissolution of the court in 1652.
 In 1656 he was granted a royal license to open a pharmacy in Nykøbing Falster (Løbe Apotek).
 The following year he also opened a pharmacy in Nakskov.
-In 1660 he obtained a royal license to open Svane Apotek in Copenhagen and ceded his pharmacies in Nykøbing and Nakskov to two son-in-laws.
+In 1660 he obtained a royal license to open Svane Apotek in Copenhagen and ceded his pharmacies in Nykøbing and Nakskov to two sons-in-law.
 Svaneapotek was then located in the no longer existing street Højbrostræde.

 He passed Svane Apotek on to a son by the same name in 1873.
 He died in Nykøbing Falster on 29 June 1679.